- The Washington Times - Friday, November 7, 2025

 He added, “When gasoline goes down and energy goes down, everything else follows.
 What the Democrats do is they lie.
 We are the ones who’ve done great on affordability.
 They’ve done horribly on affordability.”

-It was Mr. Trump who campaigned on affordability during last year’s election.
-He made sweeping promises that he would bring down prices for Americans “starting on day one.”
+Mr. Trump campaigned on affordability before the 2024 election.
+He made sweeping promises to bring down prices for Americans “starting on Day 1.”

-“That promise is something that has come back to haunt him,” Mr. Mitchell said, noting that his polling found Mr. Trump was underwater (with 51% disapproval) when it comes to the economy among voters in Michigan, a critical battleground state.
+“That promise is something that has come back to haunt him,” Mr. Mitchell said.
+He said his polling found that Mr. Trump was underwater (with 51% disapproval) on economic policy among voters in Michigan, a critical battleground state.

-Prices are still rising because of Mr. Trump’s ambitious tariffs on U.S. imports.
+Prices are rising because of Mr. Trump’s ambitious tariffs on U.S. imports.

 Advertisement